VitorFran1337/dio_unimed-fullstack_bootcamp/README.md

 <br>

-:us: - Generation Tech Unimed-BH is a program that offers [free bootcamps](https://web.dio.me/track/geracao-tech-unimed-bh-fullstack).
+:us: - Generation Tech Unimed-BH is a program conceived by Digital Innovation One in collaboration with Unimed-BH, which offers [free courses](https://web.dio.me/track/geracao-tech-unimed-bh-fullstack).
 In this first edition, the bootcamp will train new fullstack developers in Javascript, MySQL, Angular and .NET technologies.
 During the bootcamp, we will develop practical projects, participate in live and exclusive mentorships, and obtain our certificates for the various subjects covered.
 At the end of the program, Unimed-BH expects to hire the best profiles to work in the Belo Horizonte region.
 <br>

 ----